nythrox/good_start/README.md

 # good_start
-An app made to the Good Start students.
+An app made for the GoodStart students.